Work.Store Purchase History

 Transaction data consistency varied significantly across store systems, making some purchase types straightforward and others requiring phased support

-"Rather than forcing parity across all scenarios, we prioritized accuracy and transparency, showing only what could be reliably supported."
+“Rather than forcing parity across all scenarios, we prioritised accuracy and transparency, showing only what could be reliably supported.”

 Without the store-level discovery work, the experience would have made promises the data couldn't keep.
 Getting that right before design started was the most important thing we did on this project.